Coder-Yu/QRec/README.md

       Secondary option:-b, -p, -cold<br>
       -b val （binarizing the rating values.
 Ratings equal or greater than val will be changed into 1, and ratings lower than val will be changed into 0. e.g. -b 3.0）</br>
       -p (if this option is added, the cross validation wll be excuted parallelly, otherwise excuted one by one) </br>
-      -cold threshold (evaluation on cold-start users, users in training set with ratings more than threshold will be removed from the test set)
+      -tf (model training would be conducted on TensorFlow) -cold threshold (evaluation on cold-start users, users in training set with ratings more than threshold will be removed from the test set)
      </td>
   </tr>